jeffskwang/jeffskwang.github.io/0_rain_model.markdown

 <script src="/assets/js/rain.js" type="text/javascript"></script>
 </b>
 </h1>
-<p>The gray-scale image to the right depicts a
+<p style="text-align:justify">The gray-scale image to the right depicts a
 <a href="https://www.usgs.gov/faqs/what-are-digital-elevation-models-dems?qt-news_science_products=0#qt-news_science_products">
 <b>digital elevation model (DEM)</b></a>.
 Each pixel
 in the DEM represents the height of the landscape, where dark